Digi92/dw_content_elements/README.md

 - `pluginName`: The name of the plugin
 - `pluginCategory`: The plugins category (optgroup)
 - `controllerActions`: The controller actions
+- `nonCacheableControllerActions`: The noncachable controller actions, will use if the content element has "noCache=1"
 - `namespace`: The plugins namespace, vendor and plugin namespace separated by dots
 - `addElementsToWizard`: If true, add a tab with the elements of this provider into the new elements wizard
 - `elementWizardTabTitle`: The label of the new elements wizard tab